-The other segments had a negative ROI which indicate an economic over-capitalisation.
-However, it is important to note that the clustered segments demersal trawlers (DTS) VL2440; Gears using hooks (HOK) VL1218 and VL1824; and Combine mobile and Passive gears (PMP) VL0612, had enough income to cover all the operating costs since they generated a gross profit but did not generate enough income to cover the non-operating costs, hence reporting a net loss.
+The other segment segments had a negative ROI, indicating an economic over-capitalisation.
+However, it is important to note the clustered segment demersal trawlers (DTS) VL2440 generated enough revenue to cover all operating and non-operating costs, resulting in an overall net profit position.
+The resulting negative ROI is derived from the fact that the low-risk long-term interest rate is higher than the resulted ROI.
 The other fleet segments had a negative gross profit and net profit during the reference year in subject.

-During 2017, the best performing fleet segments were vessels classified as Purse Seiners (PS) VL1824 and vessels using hooks (HOK) VL1218, followed by other active gears (MGO) VL1824, and vessels using hooks (HOK) VL1218.
-While the worst performing segment were vessels using combined mobile and passive gears (PMP) VL0006.
+During 2019, the best performing fleet segments were vessels classified as Gears using Hooks (HOK) VL1218, other active gears (MGO) VL1824, Gears using Hooks (HOK) VL1824, passive gears (PMP) VL0006, and Purse Seiners (PS) VL1824, and Polyvalent Passive Gears Only (PGP) VL0612.
+The worst performing segment were vessels using Polyvalent Passive Gears Only (PGP) VL0006.